photopea/UTIF.js/README.md

 # UTIF.js
-A small, fast and advanced TIFF / EXIF (+ DNG and other TIFF-ish files) decoder and encoder.
+A small, fast and advanced TIFF / EXIF (+ DNG, CR2, NEF and other TIFF-ish files) decoder and encoder.
 It is the main TIFF library for [Photopea image editor](https://www.photopea.com).
 Try to open your TIFF file with Photopea to see, if UTIF.js can parse it.

 * Supports Black & White, Grayscale, RGB and Paletted images
 * Supports Fax 3 and Fax 4 (CCITT), JPEG, LZW, PackBits and other compressions (1,3,4,5,6,7,8,32773,32809)